The Clear

 Eventually we settled down and got to work.

-With Susie helping me, our lesson was sharper
+With Susie helping, our lesson was sharper

 than usual.